DaWoschbar/kali-setup/README.md

 ## Profile mode
 In order to make this script more versatile, I decided to take out some parts of the code and put them into an external file allow to use profiles.
 This way every person is able to import their own shell environment as well as to perform their own tasks individually.

-Profiles can be executed via the `-p` or `--profile` flag and require the foldername as parameter, which must have the `profile.hs` script.
+Profiles can be executed via the `-p` or `--profile` flag and require the foldername as parameter.
+The provided folder must contain the `profile.sh` script in order to run successfully.

-The `profile.sh` script will then be executed.
+The `profile.sh` script will will be called from the installation script.

 ## OwO mode
 Essential mode which will brigthen your day.
-It fullfils all requirements as per the geneva conventions.
+It fulfills all requirements as per the geneva conventions.

 ## Script Usage
 ``